opencost/opencost-website/docs/install.md

 helm upgrade --install kubecost kubecost/cost-analyzer --namespace kubecost --create-namespace
 ```

-This install method provides access to all OpenCost and Community Kubecost functionality, can scale to large clusters, and is available for free.
+This install method provides access to all OpenCost and Kubecost Team functionality, can scale to large clusters, and is available for free.

 ## Alternative install options